-Over the past five years the scores for pressure in most of the five spheres of life have remained very high.
-This means that the situation for Christians in the country has been constantly problematic under Prime Minister Modi's leadership.
-The spheres of life where the situation is most precarious are: National, Church and Community life.
-But even in the other two spheres of life pressure is above average.
-Life for Christians is not easy - and it is not getting better.
+Over the past five years the scores for pressure in most of the five spheres of life have remained very high, with extremely high scores in the National sphere.
+This means that the situation for Christians in the country has been constantly problematic under Prime Minister Modi's leadership and is not getting better.

-- Pressure in Private life over the past five years has always been very high it has never been lower than 12.6 points.
-This is an indication of pressure exerted especially on converts. - Pressure in Family life has also been very high over the past five years.
-It started at 12.7 points in WWL 2018, and increased to 13.0 in WWL 2020.
-In WWL 2022 it was a fraction lower at 12.7 points.
-Pressure from family on converts has always been very high.
+Pressure in Private sphere of life over the past five years has always been very high - it has never been lower than 12.3 points.
+This is an indication of pressure exerted especially on converts.

-- Pressure in Community life has been even higher over the past five years.
-It peaked at 13.5 points in WWLs 2019-2021.
-In WWL 2022 it went down to 12.9 points.
-This sphere of life includes pressure on converts, but also on other Christians. - Over the past 5 years pressure in National life has been extremely high.
-In WWL 2018 it was 14.7 points, and in WWL 2020 it reached 15.0 points.
+- Pressure in Family sphere of life has also been very high over the past five years.
+It started at 13.0 points in WWL 2019, and more or less stayed at that level.
+In WWL 2023 it was 13.0 points again.
+Pressure from family on converts has always been very high. - Pressure in Community sphere of life peaked at 13.5 points in WWLs 2019-2021.
+In WWL 2022 it went down to 12.9 points but increased to 13.0 points in WWL 2023.
+This sphere of life includes pressure on converts, but also on other Christians. - Over the past 5 years pressure in National sphere of life has been extremely high.
+In WWL 2020 it reached 15.0 points.
 In WWL 2022 the score dropped a fraction to the still extreme level of 14.7 points.
-The score of this sphere of life reflects the pressure from Hindu radicals on Indian society as a whole. - Pressure in Church life peaked in WWL 2021 at 13.7 points.
-In WWL 2022 it went slightly down to 13.3 points.
+It increased to 14.8 in WWL 2023.
+The score of this sphere of life reflects the pressure from Hindu radicals on Indian society as a whole. - Pressure in Church sphere of life peaked in WWL 2021 at 13.7 points.
+In WWL 2022 it went slightly down to 13.3 points and stayed at that level in WWL 2023.
 However, this is no indication that state pressure on the Church is getting less.